 My mobile site is looking pretty good, but you may have to arrange elements to get it right.

 You can change the URL to your page if you’d like.
 You’ll have this option when you press “Save.”
 Instead of it saying “Mysite-3,” I changed the end of the URL to “mybestlandingpage.”

 You can also connect your landing page to your own custom domain if you want.
 I don’t do that for my landing pages, however.

 Now you know how to create a landing page in Wix.
 The way I designed my page, is just one of many ways, to do it.
 Experiment with different layouts and elements to come up with a page you love.
 There are tons of customization features.
 I couldn’t cover them all in this post so get familiar with what’s available.
 You can also delve into Wix’s analytics to see how your page is converting, but that’s beyond the scope of this post.
 Have fun customizing!

 Think of a landing page as a sort of middle man.
 Instead of sending my visitors directly to a sale’s page, they first visit my landing page, where they can learn more about what I’m offering.
 This is proper protocol in much of the affiliate marketing world.

 Landing pages are simple to create, and don’t take a lot of time.
-They’re amazing for generating leads, and increasing conversions.
-If you haven’t made a landing page yet, jump in head first, and create yours today!
-You’ll be pleasantly surprised at how easy it is.
+They’re amazing for generating leads and increasing conversions.
+If you haven’t made a landing page yet, jump in head first and create yours today!
+You’ll be pleasantly surprised how user-friendly the process is.
 Create your free account here.

 What do you think about using Wix to make a landing page?
 Let me know in the comments:)